softworkz/embyuserwiki/M3U-Tuners.md

 To add an M3U tuner, simply open the Emby Server dashboard, navigate to Live TV, then click Add underneath tuner devices.

 ![](images/server/livetvtuneradd.png)

+On the M3U Tuner setup screen, you'll need to enter the path to an M3U file.

 ![](images/server/m3utunersetup.png)

+Emby will accept either:

+* A file path to an M3U file
+* U url to an M3U file that can be downloaded